 Did you get hurt in a drunk driving or drugged driving accident?
-Do you need an experienced attorney to help you pursue compensation from the negligent driver?
-If so, contact Gibson Hill Personal Injury and speak with one of our Houston drunk or impaired driving accident lawyers.
+Do you need an experienced Houston personal injury attorney to help you pursue compensation from the negligent driver?
+If so, contact Gibson Hill Personal Injury and speak with one of our Houston drunk or impaired driving car accident lawyers.

 Drunk drivers put everyone around them at risk of harm.
 Alcohol and drug impairment is a serious problem that can result in severe injuries and fatalities.
 When an impaired driver injures you, you can hold them accountable for their actions by filing a lawsuit against them.